samkithkjain/cas_703/readme.md

 - [Contributors](#contributors)

 ## Introduction
 Welcome to the world of the Carnivals, a vibrant celebration that captivates hearts and sparks joy.
 Carnivals are festive gatherings that draw people from far and wide, offering a range of entertainment and excitement.
-In the spirit of embracing this joyful atmosphere, a domain-specific language using Epsilon has been designed to capture the essence of Carnivals through meta-modelling.
+In the spirit of embracing this joyful atmosphere, a domain-specific language using Epsilon has been designed to capture the essence of Carnivals through meta-modeling.

 Our journey begins with designing the ECore meta-model for our Carnival using Emfatic, carefully selecting classes, relationships, and multiplicities to capture the essence of our celebration.
 After ensuring the model's validity and registering it, we turn to Eugenia to generate the boilerplate code for the Graphical Modeling Framework (GMF).
 With a keen focus on clarity, we establish a direct correlation between model constructs and graphical symbols, ensuring semiotic clarity.
 With our newly minted GMF-based editor, we dive into creating our model - the McMaster Carnival!
 Moving forward, we employ the Epsilon Validation Language to add robust constraints, ensuring its integrity and correctness.
 Finally, leveraging the power of Epsilon Generative Languages, we generate vibrant HTML pages.

 Our goal is not only to develop a comprehensive meta-model for carnivals but also to provide insights into the practical applications of meta-modeling in software engineering contexts.
-By engaging in this project, you will gain hands-on experience with metamodeling techniques and deepen your understanding of eclipse based development environments.
+By engaging in this project, you will gain hands-on experience with meta-modeling techniques and deepen your understanding of eclipse based development environments.

-## Meta-modelling
+## Meta-modeling
 To model the dynamic aspects of the Carnival, emfatic has been used to create the ECore model.
 The design encompasses fundamental elements that define the carnival experience, ranging from diverse activities to enthusiastic participants.

 ### Class Diagram